davilafmx/python_challenge/README.md

 # python_challenge
 Week 3 home assignment
-test 1
+The use of pandas for this assingment was approved by my professor Mr. Estrada